 WCU's Frederick Douglass Institute seeks to advance multicultural studies across the university curriculum and sponsors research, programs, awards, and teaching that honor the legacy of Frederick Douglass.
 The Institute was founded in 1995 by Emeritus Professor of English Dr. C. James Trotman.
-Contact: Dr. Chris Awuyah.
+Contact: Dr. Chris Awuyah, cawuyah@wcupa.edu.

-Digital Humanities
+Digital Humanities and New Media

 English Department faculty are currently in the process of developing a Digital Humanities curriculum that includes new courses, events, and programs designed to introduce students to this important new frontier in humanistic studies.
+Contact: Dr. Randall Cream, rcream@wcupa.edu.